subimal07/WEATHER-APP/README.md

 # WEATHER-APP
-# i use in this project HTML,CSS, and JAVASCRIPT
+I use in this project HTML,CSS, and JAVASCRIPT